RB Leipzig: Fanclubs and minor ultras

 Several German newspapers have noted the emergence of distinctly nonconformist supporter groups at the Red Bull Arena.
 In January 2012, Leipziger Internet Zeitung reported on the appearance of ultra group Red Aces.
 The group members were said to see themselves as "Rasenballisten" and determined not to leave the supporter base solely to Red Bull GmbH.
 In May 2014, Der Tagesspiegel reported on supporter group IG Rasenballisten.
-The group was said to highly value the name "RasenBallsport" and to be committed to give the club an identity beyond that offered by Red Bull GmbH.
-In the forefront, the group put the city of Leipzig.
-In April 2015, Zeit reported further on this phenomenon, notably supporter groups IG Rasenballisten and Lecrats.
+The group was said to highly value the name "RasenBallsport" and to be committed to give the club an identity beyond that offered by Red Bull GmbH, and instead centered the city of Leipzig.
+In April 2015, Die Zeit reported further on this subject, particularly supporter groups IG Rasenballisten and Lecrats.
 Their central idea was described as "Rasenballismus", stressing the Leipzig identity and the importance of impassioned fans.
-Lecrats was described as geared towards the anti-commercial values of the ultra culture and as critics of Red Bull GmbH.
+Lecrats was described as geared towards the anti-commercial values of ultra culture and as critics of Red Bull GmbH.
 IG Rasenballisten and the ultra groups were said to consciously avoid the reductions that apply to official fanclubs and to reject official club merchandise and the commercial name of the stadium.
 In February 2015, the supporter group IG Rasenballisten became a registered voluntary association.
 The group had previously functioned as an interest community for other groups and individuals in the Red Bull Arena.
-Mitteldeutsche Zeitung reported that the group describes itself as uniting fanatical and critical fans of RB Lepizig.
-Members of Rasenballisten said that the group doesn't hesitate to criticize Red Bull GmbH, when found necessary, and stated that the identity of a club can not solely rely on the main sponsor.
-The group also makes a clear political statement, "Together for Leipzig – Rasenball against Racism".
-The statement can be found on scarves sold by the group, and on a banner inside the stadium.
-RB Leipzig had previously refused to allow supporter groups such as Rasenballisten to sell their own merchandise at the stadium, but after lengthy negotiations, the club has given permission.
+The Mitteldeutsche Zeitung reported that the group describes itself as uniting fanatical and critical fans of RB Leipzig.
+Members of Rasenballisten said that the group does not hesitate to criticize Red Bull GmbH, when found necessary, and stated that the identity of a club cannot solely rely on the main sponsor.
+The group also makes a clear political statement: "Together for Leipzig – Rasenball against Racism", a statement which can be found on scarves sold by the group, and on a banner inside the stadium.
+RB Leipzig had previously refused to allow supporter groups such as Rasenballisten to sell their own merchandise at the stadium, but after lengthy negotiations, the club gave permission.